Home Christ Family Mission Links Downloads Contact

 • How would you like to invest in the lives of other people?

-4. Let me commend also several strong, practical and helpful books from which I've greatly benefited...
+4. Let me commend also several excellent books from which I've benefited greatly...

 • Robert Lewis, Church of Irresistible Influence.
 (Zondervan, Grand Rapids) 2001